dvillanueva2/my-first-repository/git-commands.md

 There are a lot of things to learn when it comes to working with git, but these commands are the day-to-day ones that you will do as you work with version control.

 > **TIP:** You should make frequent, small commits when working on your projects.

+> Work with these commands every day, and they will become a part of you (like the force Luke).